 Study Population Description

-The primary endpoints will be the occurrence of sight-threatening adverse events.
-The sight threatening adverse events
+The primary endpoints will be the occurrence of STAEs.
+The STAEs include best corrected visual

-include BCVA loss 3 lines, endophthalmitis, corneal decompensation, severe retinal detachment, severe choroidal hemorrhage, severe choroidal detachment, and aqueous misdirection.
+acuity (BCVA) loss ?
+3 lines, endophthalmitis, corneal decompensation, retinal detachment, severe choroidal hemorrhage, severe choroidal detachment, and aqueous misdirection.

-Effectiveness Outcomes The effectiveness outcomes, although not the primary endpoint of this safety study, are the outcomes of IOP reduction > 20% vs. baseline IOP without ocular hypotensive medication, and IOP <18 mmHg without ocular hypotensive medication, at 24 months.
-The rate of these effectiveness outcomes will be compared between the treatment and control groups
+The effectiveness outcomes, although not the primary endpoint of this safety study, are the outcomes of mean diurnal IOP reduction ?
+20% vs. baseline IOP without ocular hypotensive medication, and mean diurnal IOP ?
+18 mmHg without ocular hypotensive medication, at 24 months.
+The rate of these effectiveness outcomes will be compared between the treatment and control groups.

 Followup Visits and Length of Followup